-According to After Narcissistic Abuse, blame shifting is a common psychological trick Narcissists and other toxic, emotionally immature people use to abuse victims.
+According to After Narcissistic Abuse, blame shifting is a common psychological trick Narcissists and other toxic, similar, emotionally immature and ultimately toxic people use to abuse and to gaslight their victims into thinking they were not abused at all… or if they were that they somehow deserve it.

 “While it may be theoretically possible to dominate another person without using blame, such as in a prison, in a domestic relationship, blame is essential to both implement and disguise power and control…” claims the website devoted to helping victims of Narcissistic Abuse with their recovery.